 This device was tested for typical use with the back of the phone kept 0.79 inches (2.0 cm) from the body.
-To comply with FCC RF exposure requirements, a minimum separation distance of 0.79 inches (2.0 cm) must be maintained between the user's body and the back of the phone, including the antenna, whether extended or retracted.
-Thirdparty belt-clips, holsters, and similar accessories containing metallic components should not be used.
+To comply with FCC RF exposure requirements, a minimum separation distance of 0.79 inches (2.0 cm) must be maintained between the user's body and the back of the phone. including the antenna, whether extended or retracted Thirdparty belt-clips, holsters, and similar accessories containing metallic components should not be used.
 Avoid the use of accessories that cannot maintain 0.79 inches (2.0 cm) distance between the user's body and the back of the phone and have not been tested for compliance with FCC RF exposure limits.

-Vehicle-Mounted the External Antenna

-(Optional, if available.)
+Vehicle-Mounted External Antenna (Optional, if available.)

-To satisfy FCC RF exposure requirements, keep 8 inches (20 cm) between the user / bystander and vehicle-mounted the external antenna.
+A minimum distance of 8 inches (20cm) must be maintained between the user / bystander and the vehicle-mounted external antenna to satisfy FCC RF exposure requirements.
 For more information about RF exposure, visit the FCC website at www.fcc.gov.